-The University of Alaska, Fairbanks or other institution providir curatorial services would be responsible for insuring that the collection under their management meet applicable laws and guidelines.
-It unclear as to whether the curation fees paid to the museum by Exx.
-Corporation for the curation of the EVOS collections should provide for the development of loans or traveling displays.
-It is likely that additional funds would be requested from the EVOS Trustee Council of the sources for the development and management of such displays.
+The University of Alaska, Fairbanks or other institution providing curatorial services would be responsible for insuring that the collections under their management meet applicable laws and guidelines.
+It is unclear as to whether the curation fees paid to the museum by Exxon Corporation for the curation of the EVOS collections should provide for the development of loans or traveling displays.
+It is likely that additional funds would be requested from the EVOS Trustee Council or other sources for the development and management of such displays.

-Cooperative associations would be developed between the lend age organization and the recipient organization.
+Cooperative associations would be developed between the lending organization and the recipient organization.

-The development of short-term loans or traveling exhibits does no require a long-term commitment.
+The development of short-term loans or traveling exhibits does not require a long-term commitment.

-Public use and enjoyment of the cultural / archaeological resource: will differ depending on whether the loan or display is short-term or conterm.
-At present, the local communities including the Native lib s have very limited or no access to the Native collections because of edistance of the collections from the region.
-Short-term local exhibits would increase access to the collections temporarily but they display address the long-term restoration concerns.
+Public use and enjoyment of the cultural / archaeological resources will differ depending on whether the loan or display is short-term or long-term.
+At present, the local communities including the Native tribes have very limited or no access to the Native collections because of the distance of the collections from the region.
+Short-term local exhibits would increase access to the collections temporarily but they do not address the long-term restoration concerns.